-The SAS Web Infrastructure Kit includes an archive named SASTheme_default.war which contains all of the elements that make up the default theme.
-You can find this archive either in the portal Web application's directory structure on the Web server, or in the SAS Web Infrastructure Kit's original install location.
-For example, if you installed the product in the default location on a Windows system, then the SASTheme_default.war file would be located in the following path:
+b.
+The SAS Web Infrastructure Kit includes an archive named SASTheme_winter.war which contains all of the elements that make up the SAS Winter theme.
+You can find this archive either in the portal Web application's directory structure on the Web server, or in the SAS Web Infrastructure Kit's original installation location.
+For example, if you installed the product in the default location on a Windows system, then the SASTheme_winter.war file would be located in the following path:

+'''

 c:\Program Files\SAS\Web\Portal2.0.1

+'''

-Locate the SASTheme_default.war file, and extract its contents to the directory that you created in Step 1.
+Extract the contents of SASTheme_winter.war to the directory that you created in Step 1.a.
 The following directory structure is created: